BA (Hons)

 International Financial Reporting 30 Credits

-This module builds on the knowledge of financial accounting from year 1 by requiring students to extend their understanding of double entry bookkeeping to the application of the International Financial Reporting Standards (IFRS).
+This module builds on the knowledge of financial accounting from year 1 by requiring you to extend your understanding of double entry bookkeeping to the application of the International Financial Reporting Standards (IFRS).
 The approach to teaching the IFRS will be Framework-based, an approach recommended by the IASB.
 The Framework-based approach develops a critical understanding of the well-established principles around corporate reporting.
-Students will be taught from exercises and case studies to illustrate key aspects of technical knowledge and to facilitate skills development.
+You will be taught from exercises and case studies to illustrate key aspects of technical knowledge and to facilitate skills development.
 Cases are a very effective and enjoyable way to learn because they recount real life or lifelike business situations that present managers with a dilemma or uncertain outcome.
-This allows students to evaluate critically the appropriateness of certain accounting treatments and consider these within an ethical context.
-Cases come from a range of situations and organisations, so students can quickly and efficiently gain a breadth of experience and an appreciation of the limits to their knowledge.
+This allows you to evaluate critically the appropriateness of certain accounting treatments and consider these within an ethical context.
+Cases come from a range of situations and organisations, so you can quickly and efficiently gain a breadth of experience and an appreciation of the limits to your knowledge.

 Financial Management 30 Credits

 This module introduces the core concepts and key topic areas of business finance and the financial environment.
-It will enable students to develop knowledge and understanding of how the financial markets operate, evaluate alternative sources of finance available to a business, calculate the cost of different sources of finance and the weighted average cost of capital of a business.
-They will undertake and critique techniques for capital investment appraisals, and business and financial asset valuation, and analyse critically the efficient market hypothesis, capital structure theories and dividend policies.
-By completing this module, students will be prepared to study more advanced finance, i.e. financial risk management, in their final year of study.
+It will enable you to develop knowledge and understanding of how the financial markets operate, evaluate alternative sources of finance available to a business, calculate the cost of different sources of finance and the weighted average cost of capital of a business.
+You will undertake and critique techniques for capital investment appraisals, and business and financial asset valuation, and analyse critically the efficient market hypothesis, capital structure theories and dividend policies.
+By completing this module, you will be prepared to study more advanced finance, i.e. financial risk management, in your final year of study.

 Optional Modules Credits